rdkcentral/aamp/AAMP-UVE-API.md

 ```

 ##### setAudioLanguage
 - Set the language of the Audio track to be selected
+- Returns true if setAudioLanguage has been performed.

 ##### setVideoRect
 - Set display video rectangle coordinates.
 Default configuration (0,0,1280,720)
+- Returns true if setVideoRect has been performed.

 ##### getAvailableAudioTracks
 - Returns the available audio tracks information in JSON formatted list.
 Subset of parameters returned